-This topic provides examples of how to use the advanced features of ApsaraVideo Player SDK for iOS.
-For a complete guide to all features, see the API reference.
+This topic describes how to use the advanced features of the ApsaraVideo Player SDK for iOS.
+For a complete description of all features, see API reference.

-To run the demo, you can download it and follow the instructions in Run the demo to compile and run the project.
+To try out the demo, download it and follow the instructions in Run the demo to compile and run the project.

-Some features of ApsaraVideo Player require a Professional Edition license.
-For more information, see Features of ApsaraVideo Player SDK.
-To use these features, you must obtain a license as described in Obtain a license for ApsaraVideo Player SDK.
+Some player features require a Professional Edition license.
+For more information, see Features.
+To obtain a license, refer to Obtain a license.

-You can set the listener when the application starts or before you call any player API operations.
+You can set the listener when your application starts or before you call any player API operations.

 void premiumVeryfyCallback(AVPPremiumBizType biztype, bool isValid, NSString* errorMsg) {